rds1983/EffectFarm/README.md

 ## Adding reference to EffectFarm Library
 There are two ways of referencing EffectFarm in the project:
-1. Through nuget: `install-package EffectFarm.MonoGame` for MonoGame(or `install-package EffectFarm.FNA` for FNA)
+1. Through nuget: `install-package EffectFarm` for MonoGame(or `install-package EffectFarm.FNA` for FNA)
 2. As submodule:

     a. `git submodule add https://github.com/rds1983/EffectFarm.git`